For questions or to reserve:

 Overnight: Chichagof Dream (B,L,D)

 Spend the morning cruising through the Peril Strait to Hanus Bay.
-In the afternoon, enjoy free time at Lake Eva to kayak, take a guided hike, or join a skiff excursion if conditions permit.
+In the afternoon, enjoy free time at Lake Eva to take a guided hike or join a skiff excursion if conditions permit.

 Overnight: Chichagof Dream (B,L,D)

-During a rare tour of the Hidden Falls Hatchery, learn about the release of Chinook, coho, and chum salmon fry and smolts, and the vital role fishing has held in Alaska for centuries.
+Experience a rare tour of the Hidden Falls Hatchery and learn about the release of Chinook, coho, and chum salmon fry and smolts, and the vital role fishing has played in Alaska for centuries.
 In the evening, share the day's adventures with your fellow travelers over dinner.

 Overnight: Chichagof Dream (B,L,D)

-Arrive early at the charming fishing village of Petersburg, founded by a Norwegian fisherman in the late 1800s.
-Tour the town with a local guide and see the local youth perform a spirited dance celebrating their Norwegian heritage.
-Explore the town on your own, then return to the Chichagof Dream for lunch.
-Afterward, take a skiff excursion for a beautiful guided hike at Petersburg Creek across Wrangell Narrows.
+This morning, visit charming Petersburg, a fishing village founded by a Norwegian fisherman in the late 1800s.
+At the Sons of Norway Hall, see customary Norwegian dances and taste traditional home-made pastries and cookies.
+After lunch on board or in town, take a skiff across Wrangell Narrows for a beautiful hike on the Petersburg Creek Trail.
 Depart Petersburg in the late afternoon and sail through Frederick Sound in search of whales.

 Overnight: Chichagof Dream (B,L,D)